College Conference of Illinois and Wisconsin

 Elmhurst College won a pair of Division III women's volleyball championships (1983 and 1985), and North Central College won a women's basketball title (1983) before the conference began sponsorship of women's athletics in 1986–87.

 North Central men's cross country won its 13th national title in program history during the fall of 2009, while the North Central men's indoor track and field team captured the 2010 national championship.
 The Cardinals made their clean sweep by winning the men's outdoor track and field title in the spring of 2010.
 In addition, the Illinois Wesleyan women's outdoor track and field team, as well as the baseball team, took home national titles, giving the CCIW five national championships during the 2009–10 season.

 North Central defended its titles in men's indoor track and field and outdoor track and field in the spring of 2011 while the Cardinals won their second men's cross country title in three seasons in the fall of 2011 and their third-straight indoor track and field title in 2012.
 Illinois Wesleyan won the conference's second women's basketball national title in 2012.

-In 2019 Illinois Wesleyan Men’s Golf won their first National Championship.
-They followed that up with a second National Championship in 2021 after a one year break due to the COVID-19 outbreak in 2020.
+In 2019 Illinois Wesleyan Men’s Golf won their first national championship.
+They followed that up with a second national championship in 2021 after a one year break due to the COVID-19 pandemic in 2020.
 Coached by Jim Ott to both Championships and led by Drew Pershing and Ben Johnson in 2019 and Jimmy Morton, Andrew Abel and Rob Wuethrich in 2021.

 North Central Football won the 2019 National Championship and, after the COVID year of 2020 in which no championship was held, finished second in the nation in 2021.

 Carthage won consecutive men's volleyball titles in 2021 and 2022.